AMC Hornet: 1977

 The 1977 models included a facelift that AMC originally intended to be exclusive to the Gremlin line.
 The design included a new front bumper, squared headlight bezels with rounded corners, and an egg-crate smile-shaped grille that incorporated the rectangular parking lights from the previous two years.
 An "American" emblem was mounted on the right front edge of the hood.
 The two-point seatbelts were upgraded to fixed three-point units on both sedan models.
 Station wagons included three-point retractable units as standard.
-The Carter RBS carburetor was discontinued leaving the YF model on the 258 CID I6.
-Two-door sedans with manual transmissions now featured a floor-mounted gearshift with low-back fold-down individual seats, while models with automatic transmissions retained the bench seat with split-folding backs and a column-mounted shifter.
-Manual transmission cars incorporated a safety lock lever in their steering column ignition switch shared with the American Rally model.
-The seats and door panels were slightly modified from the last year.
+The Carter RBS carburetor was discontinued, leaving the YF model on the 258 CID I6.

+Two-door sedans with manual transmissions now featured a floor-mounted gearshift and low-back, fold-down individual seats.
+In contrast, models with automatic transmissions retained a bench seat with split-folding backs and a column-mounted shifter.
+Manual transmission cars incorporated a safety lock lever in their steering column ignition switch, shared with the American Rally model.
+The seats and door panels were slightly modified from the previous year.
 A new "American" emblem with different typography was applied to the glove box door.
-The "258" rear quarter panel emblems were replaced by new "4.2" versions.
-Although VAM introduced a factory factory-installed air conditioning system for its 1977 model year cars, it was not available for the American series.
+The "258" rear-quarter-panel emblems were replaced with new "4.2" versions.
+Although VAM introduced a factory-installed air conditioning system for its 1977 model year cars, it was not available for the American series.
 The objective was to offer it in high-trim and performance models.
 However, VAM dealerships could install a universal air conditioning system for non-factory-built units.